wbailey/wbailey.github.io/source/_posts/2014-02-12-my-first-hand-experience-with-sexism.markdown

 bathroom.
 He gave me a funny look, and I proceeded to get up and the CTO started giving me directions to the restroom.

-> "What an ass", I thought as he held out a hand.
+> "What an ass" I thought as he held out a hand.

 He walked around the table and in front of me, put out his hand and shared it was nice to meet me and thanked me for coming in.
 I didn't say anything.
 I just pursed my lips, shook his hand and